How the timetable works at Centre for Young Musicians Taunton

-Groups and Ensembles for Strings, Brass & Woodwind
+Groups and Ensembles for Strings, Brass, Woodwind & Percussion

 Students are grouped according to their current performance grade and work in a group to blend their sound into a unified whole.
 The students will learn about how to adjust their intonation, pitching, dynamics and phrasing to suit the needs of the ensemble and about how to engage with their audience as a group.
 Students will be introduced to new repertoire, and will develop an awareness of musical styles and structures, as well as various historical conventions.

 Students are matched to others according to their current performance grade and work in small groups to perform duets, trios and quartets.
 The piano workshops also deal with general musicianship skills such as sight-reading, scales and stylistic recognition.
 They will have the opportunity to explore how pianists approach a particular piece within the piano repertoire, and learn about different performance styles and issues of interpretation.
 Each student is encouraged to develop their technique and analytical approach to reading music.

 The singing course is fun and varied as students are introduced to a wide range of songs in many different styles.
 Each student takes part in a singing ensemble in order to develop singing skills such as sight singing, intervallic and rhythmic recognition through song.
 They will developing their ‘inner-ear’ as well as vocal techniques and support, the ability to sing in different languages and how to present a character to the audience.

 Guitar & Bass Guitar, & Jazz / Pop Groups